 Connecticut Senator Marilyn Moore, Deputy President Pro Tempore

-Member: Education; Finance, Revenue & Bonding; Legislative Management; Public Health
+Nominations; Finance, Revenue & Bonding; Legislative Management

 Marilyn was first elected in 2014 to serve the 22nd State Senatorial District communities of

 As a lifelong Bridgeport resident and community activist, Marilyn has been a force in advocating for health equity, living wage, and legislation that supports and protects Connecticut communities.
 Recognizing the rapid increase in morbidity and mortality rates among low income minority women with breast cancer, Moore founded and became President and CEO of The Witness Project, which seeks to address and reduce breast cancer mortality.

-several boards in Connecticut, including, End Hunger CT, Network Support Team Connecticut Food Systems Alliance, and the Food Solutions New England Coalition.
+several boards in Connecticut, including, End Hunger CT, Network Support Team Connecticut Food Systems Alliance, and the Food Solutions New England network.

 NAMA is a fishermen-led organization building a broad movement toward healthy fisheries and fishing communities.
-They build deep and trusting relationships with community based fisherman, crew, fishworkers and allies to create effective policy and market strategies.
+They build deep and trusting relationships with community-based fisherman, crew, fish workers and allies to create effective policy and market strategies.
 NAMA advocates for policies that advance social, economic, and environmental justice throughout the entire seafood value chain and ensures seafood access to all communities regardless of income, race, geography, or culture.
 NAMA piloted the Seafood Throwdown event in 2008, as an educational and community driven activity that promotes the ecological and economic benefits of locally caught seafood and puts the public in touch with those who put seafood on our tables.